NEWBRAN-LTD/server-io-core/README.md

 ```

-_Please note, the name of browser is different in different platform.
+_Please note, the name of browser is different on different platform.
 So you need to check the names.
 Also use the core `os` package to determine where you are running_

 The `browser` option will only accept `string` or `array`.
 And the browser (Array) option can accept